Whose Rules – Part 1

 Beau followed their every instruction to the letter to try to get the devil off his back.

-Within three weeks, Beau was scheduled for Ray Treatment on the newly installed equipment at Peter McCallum Clinic, and he is to have chemotherapy, also in its infancy, to try to stop the re-growth.
+Within three weeks, Beau was scheduled for Ray Treatment on the newly installed equipment at Peter McCallum Clinic, and to have chemotherapy, also in its infancy, to try to stop the re-growth.
 The schedule was, Chemo – Ray – Operation – Ray – Chemo.

 Father is screaming about how much trouble Beau’s caused the family.
 Father’s drunken anger calls for him to pick up a knife to make his point and as he is waving it in Beau’s face – he must have seen his own reflection.
-He dropped it to the table, punched him in his good ear, picked the semi-conscious boy up in one hand and carried him off to the Place.
+He dropped it to the table, punched Beau in his good ear, picked the semi-conscious boy up in one hand and carried him off to the Place.

 Three days in solitude sorts out most six year-olds.